 - Accident/incident prevention

-Course Duration: The course lasts three days, 9:00 am – 5 pm daily.
+Course Duration: The course lasts one day, 9:00 am – 5 pm daily.
 The course can be delivered as three consecutive days or one day a week over a three week period, or any combination of multiple days over consecutive weeks.

 Assessment: The course is assessed by a short handwritten assessment paper and post-course practical assignment require a risk assessment to be completed on a workplace of the delegates choosing.